 The quantification of coherence is fundamental in the resource theory of quantum coherence.
 For a given coherent Gaussian state, it is important to ask the amount of coherence it has.
-Inspired by the idea of discrete-variable system \cite{Bau}, the framework for quantifying coherence of Gaussian states has been built in \cite{Xu1,Danx,Xu2}.
-The incoherent states are defined as diagonal Guassian states which in fact are thermal states \cite{Xu1}.
-A theremal state has the form ${\overline n}=tr({\widehat a}^\dag\widehat{a}\rho_{th}(\overline n))$ is the mean photon number.
+Inspired by the idea of discrete-variable systems \cite{Bau}, researchers have built the framework for quantifying coherence of Gaussian states \cite{Xu1,Danx,Xu2}.
+For the convenience of reader, we give a brief overview of results in \cite{Xu1}.
+The incoherent Gaussian states are defined as diagonal Gaussian states.
 The set of incoherent Gaussian states will be labelled by ${\mathcal I}$.
+The nondiagonal Gaussian states are called coherent Gaussian states.
+In fact, ${\mathcal I}$ consists of all thermal states \cite{Xu1}.
+A thermal state has the form ${\overline n}=tr({\widehat a}^\dag\widehat{a}\rho_{th}(\overline n))$ is the mean photon number.
 A Gaussian operation is incoherent if it maps incoherent Gaussian states into incoherent Gaussian states.
 A one-mode incoherent Gaussian operation is fully described by where $t$ is a real number, $O$ is a $2\times 2$ real orthogonal matrix $(OO^t=O^tO=I)$ and $\omega\geq|t^2\det O-1|$ \cite{Xu1}.
-For Gaussian state $\rho(V,d)$, it performs on $\rho(V,d)$ and obtain Gaussian state with the first and second moment as follows: Based on the definition of inoherent Guassianian states and incoherent Gaussian operations ($\text{IGO}s$), any proper coherence measure $C$ is a non-negative function and must satisfy the following conditions:
+For a Gaussian state $\rho(V,d)$, it performs on $\rho(V,d)$ and obtain a Gaussian state with the first and second moment as follows: